books

 Supposedly delicious (II)

 As I mentioned earlier, I love perusing the old cookbooks at the cottage to see what earlier generations enjoyed eating.
-People of my great-grandparents’ generation apparently cooked with quite a lot of lard in the 1930s, while those of my grandparents’ generation liked to cook entire meals in casserole dishes.
-(The 1950s and 1960s were… Continue reading Supposedly delicious (II)
+People of my great-grandparents’ generation apparently cooked with quite a lot of lard in the 1930s, while those of my… Continue reading

 Nutrition, 1903 style (II)